-Abby: Long marriage is left in limbo by wife’s attraction to women
+Abby: Marriage in limbo by wife’s attraction to women

 Dear Abby: After 27 years of marriage, my wife told me she is attracted to other women.
 To my knowledge, she has acted on this only once.

 Every day I wonder where our relationship stands.
 One day she can’t see herself without me; the next, she says we should divorce.
 I don’t know if I should end this or wait to see where it goes.